yuanqing/revver/README.md

 ### revver.manifest([opts])

 Returns a through stream.
-Discards all files piped into the stream, before pushing the manifest JSON file into the stream.

-`opts` is an object literal that takes the following keys:
+Discards all files piped into the stream, before pushing the manifest JSON file into the stream. `opts` takes the following keys:
 - `filename` &mdash; The name of the manifest file.
 Defaults to `manifest.json`.
 - `clean` &mdash; Set to `false` to pass all files through the stream (rather than dropping them).
 Defaults to `true`.

-### revver.interpolate()
+### revver.interpolate([opts])

 Returns a through stream.
 Interpolate revved paths into the `file.contents` of each file piped into the stream.
-Modify the behavior of this method via `opts.interpolateRegex` and `opts.interpolateCallback` ([specified in the constructor](#var-revver--new-revveropts)).
+Pass in `opts.interpolateRegex` and `opts.interpolateCallback` to override what had been passed in to the constructor.

-### revver.getHashes([prefix])
+### revver.getHashes([opts])

-Returns a mapping of the original file paths (but without the file extensions) to their hashes.
-If a `prefix` is specified:
+Returns an object literal that maps the original file paths (without the file extensions) to their hashes.
+If `opts.prefix` is specified:
-- Only original file paths with the `prefix` will be included in the result.
+- Only original file paths that have the `prefix` will be included in the returned result.
 - The prefix will be trimmed off the original file paths in the result.

 Read the [test](test/get-hashes.js).